On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

-and $\boldsymbol{\Gamma}$ is the covariance matrix of the positional uncertainty.
-For independent, centered Gaussian localization errors, this distance follows a chi-squared distribution with $d$ degrees of freedom, where $d$ is the dimension of $\boldsymbol{x}$ and also the expected value of the statistic.
-Normalizing the chi-squared statistic by $d$, subtracting 1, and squaring the result, as in \eqref{equ: objective loss: data loss}, encourages consistency of the distances $\lVert\sdx{\boldsymbol{x}_{i}}[k] - \sdx{\widehat{\boldsymbol{x}}_{i}}[k]\rVert_2$ with the expected statistics of the localization errors.
+and $\boldsymbol{\Gamma}$ is the covariance matrix for the localization errors.
+For independent, centered Gaussian errors, the weighted norm follows a chi-squared distribution with $d$ degrees of freedom, where $d$ is the dimension of $\boldsymbol{x}$ and also the expected value of the statistic.
+Normalizing the chi-squared statistic by $d$, subtracting 1, and squaring the result, as in \eqref{equ: objective loss: data loss}, encourages consistency of the residuals $\lVert\sdx{\boldsymbol{x}_{i}}[k] - \sdx{\widehat{\boldsymbol{x}}_{i}}[k]\rVert_2$ with the expected statistics of the localization errors.
 Values below $d$ are indicative of overfitting to noise, while values above $d$ suggest underfitting.
-In isolation, \eqref{equ: objective loss: data loss} acts as a maximum likelihood criterion for particle positions.
-To demonstrate this, we train the particle models in a data-only setting, which provides a baseline for comparison.
-When coupled with the physics and boundary losses, however, \eqref{equ: objective loss: data loss} underpins a physics-informed particle tracking method.
+In isolation, \eqref{equ: objective loss: data loss} acts as a maximum likelihood criterion for the particle positions.
+Notably, there exists an infinite set of minimizers for \eqref{equ: objective loss: data loss} for any set of LPT data.
+When coupled with the physics and boundary losses, however, the data loss enables a physics-informed particle tracking method.
+Both uses of \eqref{equ: objective loss: data loss} are demonstrated in \S~\ref{sec: tracer}.